RedisLabs/redislabs-docs/content/rs/concepts/memory-performance/_index.md

 When a database exceeds its memory limit, eviction policies determine which data is removed.
 The eviction policy removes keys based on frequency of use, how recently used, randomly, expiration date, or a combination of these factors.
 The policy can also be set to `noeviction` to return a memory limit error when trying to insert more data.

 The default eviction policy for databases is `volatile-lru` which evicts the least recently used keys out of all keys with the ‘expire’ field set.
+The default for Active-Active databases is `noeviction`.

 For more information, see [eviction policies]({{<relref "/rs/concepts/memory-performance/eviction-policy.md">}}).